 Chocolate Mousse Recipe

 There are a number of different methods for making chocolate mousse.
 Some recipes call for the addition of butter or whipped cream and some use gelatin to set the mousse.
 The recipe here skips any complication and gets right to the point: chocolate and eggs.
-This makes a very rich mousse which tastes best with dollop of whipped cream on top.
+This makes a very rich mousse which tastes best with dollop of this whipped cream recipe on top.

 • Use only very fresh eggs to make this recipe.
 If you are particularly concerned about the risks of eating raw egg, you may also be able to find pasteurized eggs which should work fine.